Accessible Learning Labs — Knowledge Resource

 Organizational Reflection

-The questions below are not an evaluation instrument.
+These questions are not an evaluation instrument.
 They are not designed to produce a score, a category, or a gap analysis.
-They are designed to do what good facilitation does: bring a group into honest contact with something that is easy to talk about in the abstract and harder to examine in relation to your own practice.
+They are designed to do what good facilitation does: bring a group into honest contact with something that is easy to discuss in the abstract and harder to examine in relation to one's own practice.

-They work best when worked through with colleagues who hold different roles and perspectives — because the most useful answers are rarely held by one person alone.
-Take your time.
-The questions that feel most uncomfortable are usually the ones worth staying with longest.
+They work best when worked through with colleagues holding different roles and perspectives — the most useful answers are rarely held by one person alone.
+The questions that feel most uncomfortable are generally the ones worth staying with longest.

-Before you begin Consider who is in the room for this conversation — and who isn't.
+Before beginning: Consider who is in the room for this conversation — and who is not.
 The answers you reach will reflect the perspectives present.
-That is worth noticing explicitly rather than leaving implicit.
+Noticing that explicitly is itself part of the work.

 On whose presence the design assumes

-In what ways do your facilitation environments currently require participants to adapt to them — rather than having been designed to work for the range of people who actually show up?
+2. In what ways do your current facilitation environments require participants to adapt to them — rather than having been designed to work for the range of people who actually show up?

 On power in the room

-What assumptions about "good facilitation" do you hold that you have not recently examined?
-Where did those assumptions come from, and whose facilitation practice do they reflect?
+1. What assumptions about effective facilitation do you hold that you have not recently examined?
+Where did those assumptions come from, and whose practice do they reflect?

-When facilitation in your context hasn't worked well for particular participants, what explanation has been reached for why?
-Has that explanation located the problem in the participant, or in the design?
+2. When facilitation in your context has not worked well for particular participants, what explanation has been reached?
+Has it located the problem in the participant or in the design?

-What feedback from participants have you received — formally or informally — that you found difficult to act on?
+3. What feedback from participants — formal or informal — have you found difficult to act on?
 What made it difficult?

 On what your organization is actually building

-What is the most honest description of where your organization currently sits in relation to genuinely inclusive facilitation — and what is one realistic next step, given your actual resources, relationships, and constraints?
+3. What is the most accurate description of where your organization currently sits in relation to genuinely inclusive facilitation — and what is one realistic next step, given your actual resources, relationships, and constraints?

-These questions don't have quick answers, and that is by design.
-The organizations that make the most meaningful progress on inclusive facilitation tend to be those that create genuine space for honest conversations about where the gaps actually are — not where they would like them to be.
+These questions do not have quick answers, and that is by design.
+Organizations that make meaningful progress on inclusive facilitation tend to be those that create genuine space for honest conversations about where the gaps actually are — not where they would like them to be.

 ↑ Back to contents